nathanforester/FlaskDeploymentCloud/README.md

 - Anomolous results with reconfiguration - not building this repo

-- may need to configure Ansible plugin
+- may need to configure Ansible plugin - and also install Ansible onto node, ensuring it is in the PATH